 Anwar was a romantic thriller, a movie with a message, but if it is, or will be, remembered by something within it, these are the two songs- Maula Mere Maula and Javeda Jindagi.
 Maula Mere Maula is such a song that takes you in some other world and you have to agree then that music really has a healing power.
 You just want to listen it limitlessly.
 The music and the lyrics both are entreating, and the singing of Roop Kumar Rathod, unquestionably, is the best.
 This song has a Sufi touch.

 4- Javeda Jindagi- Tose Naina Laage Piya Saanware

 Lyricist- Hasan Kamal

 The best thing about this song is its music.
-The running water music blended with an alap in the very beginning touches your soul.
-It is an eight minute song and all the time while listening it you will feel yourself in a trance.
-Recitation of simple sargam between the lyrics made it more beautiful.
-This song has a devotional touch.
+The running water sound blended with an alap in the very beginning touches your soul.
+It is an eight minute song and all the time while listening it, you will feel yourself in a trance.
+Recitation of simple sargam between the lyrics has made it more endearing.
+This song has a devotional touch also.

 5- Aaoge Jab Tum Saajna, Aangna Phool Khilenge

 Singer- Ustad Rashid Khan

 Lyricist- Faaiz Anwar